Performing and Fine Arts Department

 Follow us on Facebook:

-The purpose of the theatre concentration at Utica College is to create a culture of theatre-makers who are adept at collaboration, grounded in social justice, and interdisciplinary thinkers.
+The purpose of the theatre concentration at Utica University is to create a culture of theatre-makers who are adept at collaboration, grounded in social justice, and interdisciplinary thinkers.
 We in the Department of Performing & Fine Arts believe that the art of theatrical storytelling is a continuous exercise in empathy, enabling theatre artists and audiences to imagine themselves into the places of others, gain emotionally engaged knowledge about their situations, and use that empathetic perspective to build community across differences.
 To that end, we train students in a variety of theatrical roles, contexts, and styles from around the world.
-Paired with our grounding in social justice and theatre for community building, this emphasis on variety prepares our students to be effective collaborators across disciplines, subcultures, and professions well beyond their time at Utica College.
+Paired with our grounding in social justice and theatre for community building, this emphasis on variety prepares our students to be effective collaborators across disciplines, subcultures, and professions well beyond their time at Utica University.

-The purpose of the theatre minor at Utica College is to train students in the effective deployment of theatrical storytelling within their future professions and global citizenship.
+The purpose of the theatre minor at Utica University is to train students in the effective deployment of theatrical storytelling within their future professions and global citizenship.
 We in the Department of Performing & Fine Arts believe that the art of theatrical storytelling is a continuous exercise in empathy, enabling theatre artists and audiences to imagine themselves into the places of others, gain emotionally engaged knowledge about their situations, and use that empathetic perspective to build community across differences.
 Our minor educates students in this empathetic aspect of theatre, preparing them to be informed, engaged, and empathetic audiences who will transform their consumption of art into meaningful global citizenship.
 The interdisciplinary focus of our program provides practical training in theatre-making that pairs easily with students’ majors to prepare them for future careers in education, law, the health professions, and other fields that employ theatrical skills as a supplement to their primary occupations.

 Brainstorm, experiment, fail, try again and discover new ways to deal with challenges.
 Creativity is the ability to come up with a variety of innovative solutions to a problem, and it is a skill that anyone can develop and apply to any field.
 Students who select a concentration in Creativity Studies will combine the skills from their core communication classes with a variety of arts and learn to apply all of these in any future career path.
 This is particularly beneficial for students who choose careers where they will be asked to develop creative ways to get across a message using multiple media or any field where innovation is critical.

-Featured within Utica College's concentration in Theatre and Theatre minor are courses in acting, production, literature, theatre history, directing and regularly offered special topics classes, such as puppetry.
+Featured within Utica University's concentration in Theatre and Theatre minor are courses in acting, production, literature, theatre history, directing and regularly offered special topics classes, such as puppetry.
 One play is produced each semester.
 Anyone can work backstage and auditions are open to all.

 Introductory classes in fine arts and art history in addition to advanced courses in studio art and art history.
 Most of these classes are open to people with no prior arts experience.